tanmayc07/personal-site/content/about.md

 I'm a computer programmer currently pursuing my Master's in Computer Science from SUNY Binghamton University.
 Previously I completed my Bachelor's in Computer Engineering from University of Mumbai.

-I'm passionate about building software programs and dabbling with new technologies to create user-focused and result-driven applications.
+A versatile software developer driven by the pursuit of engineering elegant solutions, I easily transition between technologies to deliver superior, results-oriented user experiences.

 ## Technical Skills